 Have a set schedule and place to practice

 Even if you can only practice for 15 minutes a day, it is vital to set aside a specific time and place for it.
 It could be after work, before bedtime, during your coffee break, etc. The point is to have a part of the day reserved for practicing.

 This works wonders for your progress, as your brain will know that is the specific time you practice.
 If you can set a time and place for practicing and keep at it regularly for a while, it will become a habit.
 And once that happens, you will truly feel the progress you make.

-Practicing is a life-long endeavor.
+Practising is a life-long endeavour.
 Setting up an effective year-long practice routine is a great way to approach it.
 All of the guitar heroes went through intense practice years.
 Many still practice today, They say that to be world-class at something you need to spend at least 10,000 hours of deliberate practice.